 Bicycles may be ridden to school by 4th and 5th grade students only.
 Bicycles should be properly locked to prevent them from theft.
 Skateboards and roller blades, scooters should not be ridden to Wilson School, since they present a safety and storage problem.

 Students should come directly to school in the morning and return directly home after school.
-When dropping children off at school, please stop at the curb in front of school or at the Woodlawn gate on the back side of the school.
+When dropping children off at school, please stop at the curb in front of school.
 We are fortunate to have a crossing guard in front of school.
 Please help your child practice good pedestrian rules by using the services of our crossing guard.